wiz0u/WTelegramClient/README.md

 All those API methods are available *(with an underscore in the method name, instead of a dot)*, like this: `await client.Method_Name(...)`

 # Saved session
-If you run this program again, you will notice that only **api_id** and **api_hash** are requested, the other prompts are gone and you are automatically logged-on and ready to go.
+If you run this program again, you will notice that only **api_hash** is requested, the other prompts are gone and you are automatically logged-on and ready to go.

 This is because WTelegramClient saves (typically in the encrypted file **bin\WTelegram.session**) its state and the authentication keys that were negociated with Telegram so that you needn't sign-in again every time.